The Russell Institution & Thomas Cubitt

 Both of these reports state, perhaps erroneously, that the 200 shares had been given to the Duke of Bedford in respect of the lease.
 Hopefully the lease documents will come to light and settle the matter.

-¹ We are trying to track down any records of the lease that may be extant in the Duke of Bedford’s archives – although it is quite puzzling that it is stated a Duke of Bedford as Coram Street was clearly on the lands of The Foundling Hospital – which should be pretty clear from the name as Thomas Coram was it’s founder – the answer may well be in The Foundling Hospital’s archives held at LMA likely A/FH/A/16/017/001 which is the agreement between James Burton and The Foundling Hospital or A/FH/A/16/015/002 which is the index for the actual leases granted.
+¹ We are trying to track down any records of the lease that may be extant in the Duke of Bedford’s archives – although it is quite puzzling that it is stated as being the Duke of Bedford’s lands as Coram Street was clearly on the lands of The Foundling Hospital – which should be pretty clear from the name as Thomas Coram was it’s founder – the answer may well be in The Foundling Hospital’s archives held at London Metropolitan Archives likely A/FH/A/16/017/001 which is the agreement between James Burton and The Foundling Hospital or A/FH/A/16/015/002 which is the index for the actual leases granted.
 It could well be that.
-There is another explanation in that The Foundling Hospital could not sell lands and only exchange them so it is possible that this parcel of lands was exchanged with The Duke of Bedford.
+There is another explanation, that has previously been speculated upon by other authorities, in that The Foundling Hospital could not sell lands and only exchange them so it is possible that this parcel of lands was exchanged with The Duke of Bedford.